¸£Àû±ÆÕ¾

 Women in Science and Engineering: live in

 Women in Science and Engineering (WISE) Village is a living and learning community created for female-identifying first-year and sophomore students majoring in science, technology, engineering and mathematics.
-Membership in WISE provides a powerful networking opportunity with other goal-oriented women as you pursue your STEM major.
+Membership in WISE provides powerful networking opportunities with other goal-oriented women as you pursue your STEM major.

-For more information about living on campus, visit:
+For more information about living on campus, please visit our website:Ìý

 ¸£Àû±ÆÕ¾ Housing